 - As disclosed in Note 3.3 to the financial statements, the Fund accounted for the total amount of these costs charged to the Fund, which are stated as an indicator of total costs.
-The above-mentioned ratio for 2017 amounts to 3.5%. - Pursuant to Article 175, paragraph 1, item d, the table below shows an overview of stock brokers trading in securities, based on which the Fund performed transactions in 2017, quoting: - a) the total value of all transactions performed through an individual broker are presented as a percentage of the total value of all transactions of the fund in that year and - 6) commissions paid to the stock broker, stated as a percentage of the total value of transactions performed through that stock broker. - > Overview of the highest and lowest price per share in the previous three years
+The above-mentioned ratio for 2019 amounts to 2.94%. - In the table below, in accordance with Article 175 paragraph 1 item d the list of stock brokers in the trade of securities the Fund has performed more than 10% of its transactions with in 2019 is presented, stating: - a) the total value of all transactions performed through an individual broker are presented as a percentage of the total value of all transactions of the fund in that year and - b) commissions paid to the stock broker, stated as a percentage of the total value of transactions performed through that stock broker.